Albert0i/RU204/article.md

 Under RDBMS, this cost is invisible but perceptible.
 A INSERT/UPDATE/DELETE runs significantly slower than a SELECT statement.
 Because write operation is slower than read operation on disk.
 Because it's necessary update indexes, which are on disk also.

-I'm furiously obstinate to separate storage and access model because very bit of resource should count on modern application system.
+I'm furiously obstinate to separate storage and access because very bit of resource should count on modern application system.

 #### Section 4